MatMath/rpi_HouseAutomation/readme.md

 - To make it run on ssh: $ nohup node bin/www &

 ## Problem:
-With Ubuntu 16.04 At reboot I had a "U-Boot" loop.
+With distro of Ubuntu 16.04 At reboot I had a "U-Boot" loop.
 Fixed with: https://raspberrypi.stackexchange.com/questions/61342/raspberry-pi-3-ubuntu-16-04-server-upgrade-error.
 But now I use Raspian.

-## GPIO:
+## GPIO: (can be already included in distro)
 I will use the Command line with:
 - git clone git://git.drogon.net/wiringPi
 - cd wiringPi